chombo-discharge/chombo-discharge/doc/sphinx/source/RunningSimulations.rst

 		mpirun -np 32 <application_executable> <input_file>

 where <input_file> is your input file.
 On clusters, this is a little bit different and usually requires passing the above command through a batch system.
+Note that if you define a parameter multiple times in the input file, it's the last definition that matters.

 You may also pass input parameters through the command line.
 For example, running